What is Learning Capture?

 Pedagogy & Classroom Capture

-- Attendance and classroom capture: Will the availability of recordings affect student attendance?
+- Attendance and classroom capture: Does the availability of recordings affect student attendance?

-- Research on Learning Capture in HE – a TEL-curated TALIS list of academic studies.
+- Research on Learning Capture in HE: TEL-curated TALIS list of academic studies.

 Training & Support

-- Learning Capture training opportunities – Find out what training is available to help you use Learning Capture effectively in your teaching.
+- Learning Capture training opportunities – Attend one of our training sessions to help you use Learning Capture effectively in your teaching.

 - Case Studies – Explore real examples of how staff use Learning Capture to enhance teaching and student engagement.